IvanShabanov/EasyScrollTable/README.md

 class - name of your class

-width - width of result table (px, %, auto)
+width - width of result table (px, %, vw, auto)

-height - height of result table (px, %, auto)
+height - height of result table (px, %, vh, auto)

 footer - if true then top rows add to buttom